Alex-efst/piaggioGR-scrap/README.md

 * Download and sorting of all images for specified Moto
 * Macro for sorting & entry of extra codes
 * Convertion of data to Excel sheet
-* Automated data entry for business site with Excel sheet
+* Automated data entry onto the site with Excel sheet

 ## Documentation

-There's a full pdf documentantion in Greek but due to the nature of the task, I would like to avoid more exposure of the tools / scripts for the security of the business.
+There's a full pdf documentantion in Greek but due to the nature of the task, I would like to avoid more exposure of the tools / scripts.
-The documentation icludes:
+</br>The documentation icludes:

 * Introduction
 * Terminology
 * FAQ
 * Instruction steps (including code changes for different behaviours)
-* Troubleshooting (if it shows this behaviour or this error, solution is ...)
+* Troubleshooting
 * Improvements

-The aim of the documentation was to make it potentially possible for the business owners themseleves to work with it if they could learn a thing or two more about computers with my minimal goal being readable to any programmer or me.
+The aim of the documentation was to make it potentially possible for the business owners themseleves to work with it if they could learn a thing or two more about computers with my minimal goal being readable to any programmer or myself.